existedmaster/Minecraft-Server/README.md

         CMD java -Xmx2G -Xms4G -XX:+UnlockExperimentalVMOptions -XX:+UseZGC -jar server.jar
     This will run the minecraft server for us using 2GB of ram dedicated to the server and set a max ram usage of 4.
 ## Creating the Docker Compose File
+### Commands
+services:
+  Minecraft:
+    image: existedmaster/mcserver-vanilla
+    ports:
+      - "25565:25565"
+    volumes:
+    - type: volume
+      source: MCServer
+      target: /MCServer

+  Minecraft2:
+    image: existedmaster/mcserver-vanilla
+    ports:
+      - "25566:25565"
+    volumes:
+    - type: volume
+      source: MCServer2
+      target: /MCServer

+volumes:
+  MCServer:
+  MCServer2:
+### Explanation of commands
+    I created a minecraft service to reference my image that was uploaded to my dockerhub repo from there it exposes port 25565 for open connections and uses that same port for the container Then I had a volume created and it targets the /MCServer directory that was created from the image.
+    Since I was going to have 2 containers created.
+I created 2 seperate volumes to be connected to the servers.
+    I also used a port 1 number higher for container 2, since both containers cant use the same port for external connections but left the internal port the same.
+    Other than those minor tweaks everything else stays the same.